acieslinski/weather/README.md

 - implementing the progressbar to show the loading state
 - elevating the header area to comply with the material design pattern
 - restoring the state of the activity after when app has been killed
-- dialog with trouble description (network connection lost, etc.)
+- dialog on failed request (network connection lost, etc.)

 ## Current technical debts

 - lack of dependency injection
 - not safe according to the response (null pointers)
-- lack of assertions of correctness of the data models
 - activity recreation not handled
     - providing the view model by the DI as a singleton to the activity can be a solution (not for every case)
     - parceling the view model would be better solution but more difficult to implement & maintain